Data Exchange Mappings¶

 element, a mapping element used to map a integer, double or string value in a JSON filethe

-element, a mapping element used to map all underlying mapping nodes as an array of row arrays (containing heterogeneous value types)the
+), a mapping element used to map all underlying mapping nodes as an array of row arrays (containing heterogeneous value types)the

-The represent row-oriented data, the RowOrientedObjectMapping
+The represent row-oriented data, the RowMapping

-and ColumnOrientedObjectMapping
+and ColumnMapping

 will provide the most compact JSON representations and will execute the fastest.

-XML Mapping elements¶
+XML Mapping elements

 The following are the elements allowed in a XML mapping